-In March 2018, Grant Regional Health Center opened our new in-house MRI suite.
+In March 2018, Grant Regional Health Center opened our new in-house MRI within the Vesperman Radiology suite.
 This has helped patients get faster appointments and not have to travel to outside hospitals for their testing.
 By using an in-house MRI unit instead of the mobile semi unit, patients have a more pleasant experience.
 They feel less claustrophobic, don't have to go out into the elements, do have a choice of music to listen to and overall feel a better sense of comfort.
+Our MRI has a bore opening of 2.3 ft, making it one of the largest in the region.

-MRI appointments can be made Monday-Friday 8 a.m. to 4 p.m.
+MRI appointments can be made 5 days a week.
 Please call 608.723.2143 to schedule your appointment and be sure to ask if you need other time accommodations.
 Please allow up to one week for your insurance to be checked to verify prior authorization status.
 Many times this can be accomplished as early as 24 hours, however each case is different.

 Please tell your provider, nurse, technologist, and scheduler if you have any of the following: